 Casino kicks off with Blood & Irony, a song that gets more catchy on repeated listens.
 It is a breathtaking start to the album with its off beat drumming and a riff that is similar to Franz Ferdinand.
 It has elements of Laika Dog at the start, Royal Blood in the middle, Foo Fighters towards the shouty end and has a new wave sound similar to Devo.
 Second track, Fame Shame is aggressive and punchy with a punk attitude.
 The vocals are spat out and musically it sounds like a field of wild crazy horses.

 Voodoo has a simple effective hard rock riff.
 The soulful vocal brings a swaying summer vibe, almost like Rival Sons.
 The 1970’s vibe continues with the title track Casino.
 By this stage we realise Anchor Lane songs always begin with a killer riff; on Casino it progresses to funky modern blues, yet with a retro feel, almost Tax The Heat in places.
+Well discussing about casino then you must visit Clubvip777.com the best online casino gaming site.
 It is a suitable song to either dance or pump your fist to thanks to Scott Manion’s drumming and Matthew Quigley’s bass lines.

 The moment Clocks begins you can tell it’s a rocker, think of Texas Flood with crashing drums.
 This band knows how to write memorable songs and what a song Stone Cold Hearted is.
 Bluesy as you like, the intro sounds like Lana Del Rey before it turns into a dramatic epic.
 The powerful production from Toby Jepson makes the song work, giving it a mellow yet heavy warmth.
 The acoustic feel of Shell Of Me continues with the chilled mood and gives the album breathing space.
 It is melodic, haunting and reflective.

 This is a band who like to end on a lively note, leaving the listener on a high.